Bart presently works in two media, oil painting and collage.

-Much of the work shown is collage, a medium that enables Bart to quickly create unexpected compositions characterized by strong contrasts and abrupt juxtapositions of shape, scale and material.
-He says, “Chance plays a role in how I make each collage.
+With his collages Bart creates unexpected compositions characterized by strong contrasts and abrupt juxtapositions of shape, scale and material.
+He says, “Chance plays a role here.
 I try to make new discoveries without predetermined outcomes.
-I lose one type of imagery in order to find another – one that surprises me and enables me to wed intuited sensation to analytical intention.”
+This spontaneous and direct approach ultimately serves a highly deliberative image.
+I lose one type of imagery in order to find another – one that weds intuited sensation to analytical intention.”

 Bart notes that an underlying consistency underpins all his work, whatever the medium.
 “I’m interested in how relationships get set up and in the language that’s created in the interaction between process and intent.
 My primary purpose is to make abstract works that resemble the concrete – that have an essential physical force.”